• Blog

 Contract Optimization

 Whether negotiating with a new carrier or renegotiating an existing freight or parcel contract, it’s worth taking a data-based, expert-driven approach to optimization.
-This process is a way to combat consistent rate increases, fee additions and terms adjustments that are common among both parcel and freight shipping contracts.
+This process is a way to combat consistent rate increases, fee additions, and terms adjustments that are common among both parcel and freight shipping contracts.
 Then, it’s important to monitor that the new terms are being met.

 See how great transportation spend management makes use of data analytics.

-Why Work with an Expert Transportation Spend Management Partner?
+Why Work With An Expert Transportation Spend Management Partner?

 What defines a great transportation spend management provider?
 The calculation comes down to a few traits — technology, experience and relationships.